kruxia/postq/README.md

 Given the Workflow DAG for the Job, the general Execution algorithm can be:

-1. Load the DAG and calculate the predecessors for each Task
+1. Load the DAG and calculate the ancestors for each Task
-2. For all Tasks that have no incomplete or failed predecessors,
+2. For all Tasks that have no incomplete or failed ancestors,
     * Start the Task [async subprocess]
 3. As each Task completes,
     * Log the Task as complete with status